DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access
 - 5.4.2 ❄️**Rule Based access control**
     - A key characteristic of the Rule-Based access control model is that it applies global rules to all subjects
+    - A rule-based access control model uses 📝global rules applied to all users and other subjects equally.
         - e.g. firewalls uses rules that allow or block traffic to all users equally
     - Rules within the rule-based access control model are sometimes referred to as restrictions or filters
     - It uses a global rules applied to all users and other subjects equally.